How Do You Properly Measure Intensity of Red Light Therapy? - Affordable and Accurate Power Meters

 The UT385 laser power meter has a neat feature that you can enter-in the wavelength you are measuring and not need to do the math of the correction factor.
 It is already programmed in.
 So all we need to do is divide by the sensor area of 0.636 to get intensity.
 Here we see the GembaRed Beam at a few inches away, the laser power meter says 13.54mW / 0.636cm^2 = 21.3 mW/cm^2.
 Which our 3rd party measured 20mW/cm^2 at 3 inches away.
 Not bad for a quick test.

 We also can't trust delusional scammers using PAR meters.
 Which PAR stands for Photo-synthetically Active Radiation - basically another grow light meter like how Solar Power Meters are used.
-You still need to convert the units to mW/cm^2 (so its not actually a flat spectral output for intensity) and after all the effort, you are better off with a more affordable laser power meter anyway which gives more meaningful measurements.
+You still need to convert the units to mW/cm^2 (so its not actually a flat spectral output for intensity) and after all the effort, you are better off with a more affordable solar power meter anyway which gives more meaningful measurements.

 How many photobiomodulation studies use Solar Power Meters or PAR meters?
 ZERO.
 No self-respecting scientist or "expert" would use one of them.
 It is a quick litmus test to tell who the fake "experts" are out there.